 As the holidays are approaching, now is a good time to go over the rules regarding holidays and pay.
 As a general rule, many employers in California give employees either the day off with pay (“paid holiday”) or give extra pay for hours worked similar to overtime pay (“holiday pay”).

-However, neither federal law, nor California law, requires employers to give holiday pay or paid holidays.
+However, neither federal law nor California law requires employers to give holiday pay or paid holidays.
 This is true whether you are an exempt salaried or non-exempt hourly paid employee.
-Nor does the law require an employee be given the day off for any particular holiday, except for religious accommodations, so long as it will not bring hardships to the company.
+Nor does the law require an employee to be given the day off for any particular holiday, except for religious accommodations, so long as it will not bring hardships to the company.